ddev/ddev/docs/content/users/quickstart.md

 ## Drupal

 For all versions of Drupal 8+ the Composer techniques work.
-The settings configuration is done differently for each Drupal version, but the project type is "drupal".
+The settings configuration is done differently for each Drupal version.

 === "Drupal 10"